kspkritika/SCL_3_beer/README.md

 99 Bottles of Beer on the wall, take one down, pass it around.

 98 Bottles of Beer on the wall, take one down, pass it around.

+97 Bottles of Beer on the wall, take one down, pass it around.